josselinphilippe/bagitnyc/README.md

 Instagram and CartoDB photo/map campaign to support plastic bag legislation

 Includes:
-- Template html from CartoDB
+- Template html and CSS from CartoDB
 - Python harvester for instagram
 - Python insert script for CartoDB
 - CartoDB html for UI hacks